coconutswallow/Guides/_monsters/young-mercury.dragon.md

 creator: Arashi1822
 ---

+## Young Mercury Dragon
 Mercury dragons are whimsical creatures in both a physical sense and a mental one.
 They delight in being **unpredictable** and value **variety** above all else before moving onto the next thing that catches their attention.

 #### The Spice of Life
 Mercury dragons are a type of dragon with silver metallic scales that closely lock together, almost indiscernible as such from a quick glance.
 They move quickly and with a notable agility that makes them hard to keep up with.
 In combat, they are known to favor **unpredictable tactics**, even those that may be considered to be cruel or dishonorable to any outside viewer.
 In contrast, the dragon sees its apparent cruelty as a way to learn more about the creature before them, their natural curiosity driving them to find out if the creature is more valuable alive or if the dragon in its stale boredom should even keep them alive.

 #### Mercurial Nature
 Ironically, the mercury dragon's titular mercurial nature extends to its choice of lair.
 While typically living in **volcanic vents and tunnels**, they can also be found residing in glaciers, mountains, and even within the ever-changing **Elemental Chaos**.
 Mercury dragons are also known to **hoard all kinds of things** from a variety of types and sources.
 Their lairs can feature jewels and coins from all places, planes, and eras, as these dragons want to have at least one extra new thing to add to their collections.

 This even extends to the food that they eat, which there is nothing they cannot, but they tend to prefer metallic ores.
 As such, a mercury dragon will strive to have something different everyday.
 If they do not, they end up feeling lethargic and listless due to lack of variety.

 #### Creatures of Capriciousness and Cunning
 One of the favored places for a mercury dragon to reside in is a lair that is maintained by another creature, preferably one that can suit its need to have variety.
 In a sense, they can form business relations with mages, priests, rulers, and possibly more sinister entities.
 This mutual relationship does not mean that the other party can guarantee the dragon's loyalty.
 In fact, a mercury dragon is just as likely to simply go against an arrangement if the other party attempts to cheat it, bore it with a lack of variety, or the dragon just wants to do so "just to see what happens."

 ___
 > ## Young Mercury Dragon